Trail Grades

 Easy

 Generally flat trails with a smooth surface and some gentle slopes or shallow steps.
-These trails are generally suitable for family groups including children and older people.
+These trails are generally suitable for family groups including children and the elderly.
 Normal outdoor footwear can be worn.

 Moderate